xzoo2013/scrapyFxNews/README.md

 Third create the pipeline class which define the way data is stored

-In the end , I want to mention that I have set the grap task as a routine in my linux system, using the crontab which you can google and then know  how to use this powerful task schedule tool.
+In the end , I want to mention that I have set the grab task as a routine in my linux system, using the crontab which you can google and then know  how to use this powerful task schedule tool.

 And the codes to run the spider from script is listed in the script.py